 What is mental impairment?

 Mental impairment is a defence under section 20 of the Crimes (Mental Impairment and Fitness to be Tried) Act 1997.

-As the Act provides no definition of “mental impairment” the Court has often considered the term to mean a “disease of the mind”.
-‘Disease of the mind’ has also been used to describe mental illness or automatism.
+As the Act provides no definition of “mental impairment” the court has often considered the term to mean a “disease of the mind”.
+The term ‘disease of the mind’ has also been used to describe mental illness or automatism.
 Mental impairment, however, is not to be mistaken for a medical term; it is a legal term and requires a legal definition.

 1) … the accused was suffering from a mental impairment that had the effect that –

 (a) he or she did not know the nature and quality of the conduct; or